denten-books/plain-text/6-home.md

 identify it as a collection, and to understand piling as a mode of organization.
 The bookshelf which supports books in a library is, in this way, more than a piece of furniture.
 Formally, one can think of it also as a data structure.
 The National Institute of Standards defines a data structure simply as "organization of information," usually with a view towards "algorithm efficiency" and "conceptual unity" [@black_data_2004].
-Efficiency, in this case, is used to stand in for as set of structural affordances.
+Efficiency, in this case, is used to stand in for a set of structural affordances.
 For example, a "dictionary" in computer science denotes a data structure that stores "keys" and "values," allowing for operation like "new," "insert," "find," and "delete" [@black_dictionary_2004].
 A "stack" by contrast is defined as a "collection of items in which only the most recently added item may be removed" [@black_stack_2004].
 Extending the same logic into the book world, we could say that a "dictionary" is a data structure that enables a set of expected interactions with words and their definitions.
-A stack of papers on the desk similarly avails a set of particular interfaces and can be thought of as another type of a data structure.
+A stack of papers on the desk similarly avails particular interfaces and can be thought of as another type of a data structure.
 Ordinary dictionaries and paper stacks answer to all the definitions of data structure, and it is instructive to think of them as such.

 Note, however, that the concept of "structure" itself suggests a mode of organization that exists on the level of formal arrangement, somewhere between